 For instance, it was recently reported that 90 percent of cryptocurrency apps on Google play have loopholes, 66 of which are very popular.

 Here are the three biggest risks to your tokens and simple mistakes that can see you lose them, and what you should do to minimize those risks.

 This is by far the biggest risk for your tokens.
 Human error is very real because of the nature of tech that is cryptocurrencies today, which is unknown to newbies and also the fact that some unusual actions on the side of the user are necessary in order to assure good security for the tokens.

 Some of the errors relate to copying and pasting addresses, which relate to sending to the wrong address, which is unrecoverable.
-You might have heard of malwares that replace your addresses with their own as you copy them into areas, but even as you write the address instead of copy pasting, confirm twice that the number is indeed the intended.
+You might have heard of malware that replace your addresses with their own as you copy them into areas, but even as you write the address instead of copy-pasting, confirm twice that the number is indeed the intended.
 Errors of confusing “0” as an uppercase “O” might also occur.